pratham2003/cfcommunity/wp-content/plugins/buddypress-group-types/README.md

 BuddyPress Group Types
 ======================

-Includes groups types and groups fields
+Create and work with custom group types